Spiritual Guide, Teacher

 Ready to Begin

-Enneagram • Astrology • Human Design • Gene Keys • Nadi Palm Leaf
+Enneagram • Astrology • Human Design • Gene Keys • Ayurveda

 One of the most common starting points we've all heard of is the Myers-Briggs Type Indicator (MBTI).
 It gives us a first cursory glimpse of order — categorizing how our cognition processes the world, makes decisions, and helps us understand our daily friction with others.
 But soon, knowing how we think isn't enough.
 We demand to know why we suffer.
 These tools are meant to be fun in their insights as their derived meaning can be abstract and always include the biased variable of perception.